m-labs/nmigen/doc/introduction.rst

 Feedback
 ********
-Feedback concerning `nmigen` or this manual should be sent to the M-Labs developers' mailing list ``devel`` on lists.m-labs.hk.
+Feedback concerning `nMigen` or this manual should be sent to the M-Labs developers' mailing list ``devel`` on lists.m-labs.hk.